-Visitors to Vancouver and British Columbia may not know that the province produces some beautiful wines.
+You may not know that British Columbia produces some beautiful wines.

 British Columbia wines once deserved their bad rap.
 But since the early 1990s, when growers started replacing native grape vines with quality European varieties, the quality of wine has shot up.